Section 8 Search Logo

 1. Contacting your local Public Housing Authority (PHA): You can search for the PHAs closest to you with Section8Search.
 They'll be the results that show up in purple.
 Make sure to contact all of them, as they all may be able to help you in different ways.

 2. Completing the Application: Be thorough and honest in your responses, providing all necessary documentation.
-This application will likely also be used for other housing programs the PHA has access to as well.
+This application will likely also be used for other housing programs to which the PHA has access.

-3. Requesting Emergency Status: Clearly indicate that you are seeking emergency housing due to your specific circumstances.
+3. Requesting Emergency Status: Clearly indicate that you are seeking emergency Section 8 housing due to your specific circumstances.

 Your PHA will review your application and determine your eligibility for emergency status.
 If approved, you may bypass the traditional waiting list and receive expedited assistance.
 Even if you are not approved for immediate emergency assistance, you will be placed on waitlists for other programs that can help you.